datarefuge/workflow/harvesting-toolkit/README.md

 - Upload the Zip file using the application http://drp-upload.herokuapp.com/
    - Make sure to select the name of your event in the dropdown (and "remote" if you are working remotely)
    -  Note that files beyond 5 Gigs cannot be uploaded through this method
-     - Please talk to your DataRescue guide, if you have a larger file
+     - Please talk to your DataRescue guide/post on Slack in Checkers channel, if you have a larger file
+   - The application will return the url of the uploaded file.
+Enter it in the Uncrawlable spreadsheet in cell "URL from upload of zip"
 - Quality assurance:
    - To ensure that the zip file was uploaded successfully, go to the URL and download it back to your computer.
    - Unzip it, open it and spot check to make sure that all the files are there and seem valid.
 - Re-uploading: if you found a problem in your first zip (e.g., you realized you missed a file) and would like to upload an improved one, that's ok.
 Just proceed as you did for the first upload.